 Note: To create an app that can access mobile device features, developers need to use platform-specific APIs.
 New features will require introducing new APIs in which development teams might have less experience.
 That’s why the development time may increase and, as a result, affect the total cost of building your app.

-The geographic location of a development team (rate ranges per region)
+The geographic location of a development team (cost of app development by region)

-The price of mobile development will vary a lot depending on where you hire your development team.
-Naturally, in countries such as the UK, the United States, and Australia, the hourly rates of software developers is much higher than in locations such as India, China, or Eastern European countries like Poland or Ukraine that are becoming a popular outsourcing destination.
+The price of mobile app development will vary a lot depending on where you hire your development team.
+Naturally, in countries such as the UK, the United States, and Australia, the hourly rates of software developers much much higher than in locations such as India, China, or Eastern European countries like Poland that are becoming popular outsourcing destinations.

 Is hiring a local team a good idea?